Privacy and Terms

 - making sure the destination country has been deemed to provide an adequate level of protection for personal data;

 - by using model form contracts that have been officially declared to afford your personal data an appropriate protection;

 - relying on an alternative recognised compliance standard for the lawful transfer of personal data.

 Please email us at email@example.com if you would like more information about these safeguards.

-Depending on your preferences, we may send you marketing communications we think might be of interest to you.
-Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity) and any other information we may hold.
+Depending on your preferences, we may contact you about things we think might be of interest to you.
+Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity), public profile and posts (e.g. on social media), use of our products/services and other information we may hold.